Interested to learn what projects have been funded?

 Annual process

-- All available funding opportunities are announced by October of each year
+- All available funding opportunities are announced in October each year.

 - All fellowships, awards, and scholarships are announced by April.

-- An annual award breakfast is held at the end of April.
+- An annual award breakfast is held in April.

 - All recipients submit a report summarizing the work completed during the project period by March 1 of the following year.

-Each year the Center for Families awards one faculty fellowship of up to $10,000 to support a research project or proposal.
-Faculty must determine which fellowship focus to apply under.
+Each year, the Center for Families awards one faculty fellowship of up to $10,000 to support a faculty member who is engaged in research focused on family processes or policies, broadly defined.

 How to Apply